 Today is an exciting day because I get to feature another group of great builders.
 Eddie Sheppard and Phil Armstrong of BowRiverRustic have built this B-E-A-UTIFUL French Farmhouse Dining table and today's your lucky day because we have partnered up so that you too can build your own table with my 3D plans.
 Be sure to go check these guys out and give them a follow on Instagram.
 I mean they look cool enough to follow, right?
 I sure think so.
-Today's post is to provide plans for the dining table but don't freight...plans for the bench will soon follow, I mean what's the peanut butter without the jelly right?
+Today's post is to provide plans for the dining table but don't freight...plans for the bench are available here, I mean what's the peanut butter without the jelly right?
 HAHA!
 OK, I know you're probably thinking, enough blabbing, give me the good stuff.
 Well, I'd hate to disappoint you, so lets get to it!

 10 - 2x6 @ 8ft

 Step 1: Rip the four (36") 2x6 boards to 4 1/2" and glue two pieces together and secure with 2 1/2" wood screws.
 You should have two completed foot bases.
 To round edges, use a palm sander or cut at a 45 degree angle as an alternative.
 Note: Screw the boards on the side that will face the ground.

 Step 2: Center and biscuit the 2x6 divider (3 1/2" piece) to the two (24") 4x4 legs.
 Crate the biscuit holes using a Biscuit Joiner along with biscuits and use wood glue to secure it in place.